New Volunteers As "Sri Lanka Sumithrayos"

 - The Management will short list the applicants

-- Training will be provided in line with the ethos of Sri Lanka Sumithrayo on Saturdays for 6 weeks.
+- Training will be provided in line with the ethos of Sri Lanka Sumithrayo on the weekends

-- At the end of the training, the volunteers will be called Probationary Volunteers [PV] and will join the senior Volunteers to visit places to commence work.
+- At the end of the training, the volunteers will be called Probationary Volunteers [PV] and will commence roster work.

-- Attendance and Punctuality is a vital discipline within the organization.
+- Attendance and Punctuality is a vital discipline within the organisation.
 Volunteers should be available 15 minutes prior to their scheduled time.

 - Volunteers are expected to dress neatly, soberly and casually.